-If you need extra help after school, please ask your teachers about the days and times when they are available to provide extra help.
+Every teacher has a designated time to offer extra help.
+Students who need extra help after school, may ask their teachers about the days and times when they are available to provide extra help.
+Teachers may also ask students to remain for extra support on a particular day, with prior notice to the parents/guardians.